thirumurthis/Learnings/argocd/Manage_multi_env_with_argocd_apps_in_any_namespace.md

   application.resourceTrackingMethod: annotation
 ```

 2. The namespace to be controlled by Argocd should be configured in the `application.namespaces` property in argocd-cmd-params-cm config map.
-The configuration can be wild-chard as well.
+The namespace information can be comma seperated values, wild-chard format also supported.
 The configuration will be like below.

 ```yaml
 # argocd-cmd-params-cm-patch.yaml